 You should only attempt service by post if you are confident your spouse will sign and return the Acknowledgment of service (Divorce) to you.
-Without this, the Court cannot be sure your spouse has received the documents.
-If you attempt service by post and do not receive the signed Acknowledgment of service (Divorce), you may need to arrange service by hand.
+Without this, the Court will not be satisfied that service has occurred.

 - a letter asking your spouse to sign the Acknowledgment of service at Part C and return it to you.
 You should also advise your spouse to keep the copy of the Application for divorce sent by you.